bpatra/personal-blog/_posts/2020-05-02-getting-started-with-quantum-programming-with-q-and-quantum-katas.md

 <h3>Watch this PhD comics video - 6min</h3>
 This one is more advanced than the video mentioned in the introduction.
 Yet, it gives you an amazing tour on what quantum computing is in only 6 minutes.

-<iframe width="500" height="281" src="https://www.youtube.com/embed/T2DXrs0OpHU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><p>From Youtube's description: theoretical Physicists John Preskill and Spiros Michalakis describe how things are different in the Quantum World and how that can lead to powerful Quantum Computers.</p>
+{% include youtube-embed.html ytb_src='https://www.youtube.com/embed/T2DXrs0OpHU' caption="From Youtube's description: theoretical Physicists John Preskill and Spiros Michalakis describe how things are different in the Quantum World and how that can lead to powerful Quantum Computers." %}

 <h3>Watch this conference from Andrew Helwer - 1h30</h3>
 The conference is lead by a young talented researcher.
 With humility and great clarity, he onboards an audience of computer scientists to quantum computing.
 The attendees' questions are also relevant.

-<iframe width="500" height="281" src="https://www.youtube.com/embed/F_Riqjdh2oM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><p>Andrew Helwer's talk: Quantum computing for computer scientists.</p>
+{% include youtube-embed.html ytb_src='https://www.youtube.com/embed/F_Riqjdh2oM' caption="Andrew Helwer's talk: Quantum computing for computer scientists." %}

 <h3 id="notebooks">Use Jupyter notebooks for your Quantum Katas</h3>
 When completing Quantum Katas.
 You will have the choice to run them as Q# projects or <a href="https://docs.microsoft.com/en-us/quantum/install-guide/qjupyter" target="_blank">Jupyter notebooks</a>.
 I strongly encourage you to use the notebooks.
 You will benefit from great well formatted tutorials with $ \LaTeX $ formulas.